Welcome to Blood on the Clocktower, a game of social deduction, bluffing, and death!

 - Each individual player may only be nominated for execution once each day

 When nominated, a player will be given the opportunity to present a defense.
 After that, I will call for voting.
 Voting is done openly and in thread.
+Voting is done in player seating order, starting with the player one seat clockwise from the nominee, and proceeding clockwise around the circle such that the nominee is the last to vote.
+Once cast, a vote may not be changed.
+If you wish to vote before your turn, feel free to PM me with your voting instructions and I will insert them into the thread at the correct time.
 Open discussion is permitted during the voting period, Private discussion is not.
-After all players have voted, or 24 hours have passed from when the vote was called, the votes will be counted.
+After all players have voted, the votes will be counted.
 If there are a number of YES votes greater than or equal to half the number of living players, then the nominee is “about to die.”
 If not, then they are safe for that day.

 After a vote ends, nominations continue.
 If another player is nominated and receives a greater number of YES votes than the player who is “about to die” then they become “about to die” instead.
 If another player receives the same number of YES votes as the player who is “about to die” then neither of them will be executed at day’s end.